 What is AWS Fargate?

+Before the invention of AWS Fargate, you had to make sure you had provisioned and managed servers to ensure that your container code could run anywhere.
 Amazon’s first entry into the container market was Amazon Elastic Container Service (ECS).
 While many customers saw value in ECS, this solution often required a great deal of tedious manual configuration and oversight.
 For example, some containers may have to work together despite needing entirely different resources.

 Performing all this management is the bane of many developers and IT staff.
 It requires a great deal of resources and effort, and it takes time away from what’s most important: deploying applications.

 In order to solve these problems, Amazon has introduced AWS Fargate.
 According to Amazon, Fargate is “a compute engine for Amazon ECS that allows you to run containers without having to manage servers or clusters.”

 Fargate separates the task of running containers from the task of managing the underlying infrastructure.
 Users can simply specify the resources that each container requires, and Fargate will handle the rest.
 For example, there’s no need to select the right server type, or fiddle with complicated multi-layered access rules.

 Selecting Fargate as part of your infrastructure is a big decision no matter what size company.
 Before you make that decision, read our Fargate reviews blog post to verify you are selecting the right solution for your use case.